The classification of 2-reflective modular forms: Introduction

 Our method is based on the theory of Jacobi forms of lattice index (see \cite{EZ85, CG13}).
-We know from \cite{Bru14} that every reflective modular form on a lattice of type $U\oplus U(m)\oplus L$ is in fact a Borcherds product of a suitable vector-valued modular form.
+We know from \cite{Bru14} that every reflective modular form on a lattice of type $U\oplus U(m)\oplus L$ is a Borcherds product of a suitable vector-valued modular form.
 Thus the existence of a reflective modular form is determined by the existence of a certain vector-valued modular form.
 In view of the isomorphism between vector-valued modular forms and Jacobi forms, we can use Jacobi forms to study reflective modular forms.
 In some sense, Jacobi forms are more powerful than vector-valued modular forms.
 We can take the product and tensor product of different Jacobi forms.
 We can also consider pull-backs of Jacobi forms from a certain lattice to its sublattices.
 There are the Hecke type operators to raise the index of Jacobi forms and the differential operators to raise the weight of Jacobi forms.
 The structure of the space of Jacobi forms for some familiar lattices was known (see \cite{Wir92} for the case of root systems).
 Besides, we usually focus on the genus of a lattice when we use vector-valued modular forms.
 But we will see all the faces of a reflective modular form when we work with Jacobi forms, because there are different Jacobi forms on the expansions of an orthogonal modular form at different one-dimensional cusps.
-For example, the Borcherds modular form $\Phi_{12}$ is constructed as the Borcherds product of the inverse of Ramanujan Delta function $\Delta^{-1}(\tau)=q^{-1}+24+O(q)$.
+For example, the Borcherds form $\Phi_{12}$, which defines the denominator function of the fake monster algebra (see \cite{Bor90}), is constructed as the Borcherds product of $\Delta^{-1}$, where $\Delta$ is the Ramanujan Delta function

 But in the context of Jacobi forms, there are $24$ different constructions of this modular form corresponding to $24$ classes of positive-definite even unimodular lattices of rank $24$ (see \cite{Gri18}).

 In our previous work \cite{Wan18}, we proved the nonexistence of $2$-reflective and reflective modular forms on lattices of large rank by constructing certain holomorphic Jacobi forms of small weights using differential operators.
 In particular, we showed that the only $2$-reflective lattices of signature $(2,n)$ satisfying $n\geq 15$ and $n\neq 19$ are $\II_{2,18}$ and $\II_{2,26}$.
 Here, a lattice having a $2$-reflective modular form is called $2$-reflective.
 In this paper, we prove the following stronger result.